vytenisu/api-mount-client/README.md

 Note that there are multiple ways how API is served.
 API may be a set of functions, static class, object created from a class, etc. More information about serving an API can be found in the README of [api-mount-server](http://npmjs.com/package/api-mount-server).

 In case _foo_ rejects a promise or throws an exception, client will reject a promise with error as a payload.

-Note that in case _api-mount-client_ is used in a server enviroment, a global _fetch_ method needs to be available.
-This can be achieved by installing [node-fetch](https://www.npmjs.com/package/node-fetch).

 ## Supported Configuration